 You leave an article open on your screen for days.
 You read a bit, stop, forget, reread.
 It’s draining.

-Set a time limit.
+Works with time boxing: set a time limit.
 Try 30 or 40 minutes.
 That’s your reading block.

 When the timer’s up, stop.
 You’ll stay focused and feel in control.